 Debmar-Mercury will take out Tom Green Live, a weeknight hour that currently airs online at 8 p.m.
-PT, for sale in coming weeks.
+(PST), for sale in coming weeks.

 The plan is to roll out the show on a handful of stations, mainly in late-night time slots, and then try to grow its footprint.
 Debmar-Mercury did the same with Tyler Perry’s House of Pain, which originally debuted on 10 stations.

-“That way we can let the show speak for itself instead of trying to sell a pilot first,” says co-president Ira Bernstein.
+"That way we can let the show speak for itself instead of trying to sell a pilot first," said co-president Ira Bernstein.

-The former MTV funnyman does the show out of the living room of his Los Angeles home, and will continue to do so once it moves to television, though it may shoot an hour earlier.
-It will also continue to be broadcast live over his Website at www.tomgreen.com, new territory for a talk show.
+The former MTV funnyman does the show out of the living room of his Los Angeles home, and he will continue to do so once it moves to television, although it may shoot an hour earlier.
+It will also continue to be broadcast live over his Web site, new territory for a talk show.

 The show currently airs as an uninterrupted hour, but that will now change.

-The deal was brokered by John Ferriter of the William Morris Agency.
+The deal was brokered by John Ferriter of William Morris Agency.